CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 ---

 # Change of Basis
 The major oversight of the book was what I thought a lack of focus on change of basis.
-This is the best way to understand matrix similarity in general and what Product Quantiation[https://www.pinecone.io/learn/series/faiss/product-quantization/] does in particular.
+This is the best way to understand matrix similarity in general and what Product Quantization[https://www.pinecone.io/learn/series/faiss/product-quantization/] does in particular.
 I'll go over the idea of basis in the abstract and then give a concrete example.

 ### Basis to Representation in the Abstract
-Not all vector spaces represent numbers along a set of dimensions, nor operators are represent coefficent multiplication on the underlying variables.
+Not all vector spaces represent numbers along a set of dimensions, nor operators are represent coefficient multiplication on the underlying variables.
 If your vector space is a set of functions (eg. {1,x,x^2, cos(x), sin(x), e^2x}) then the map T defined by  Differentiation on each element is an operator:

 	For T(v) = d/dx v and v=[1,1,1,1,1,1] in the basis above
 	Then T([1,1,1,1,1,1])